-The department is located in the newly built Theatre Building.
+The department is located in the English, Drama and Music (EDM) building.
 There are four large English teaching rooms, three 6th Form seminar rooms, AV facilities and a studio theatre which is used for both drama lessons and for school and outside productions, film showings and presentations.
 One of the school's ICT suites is located in the English department.

 In the first three years, pupils follow a wide and varied curriculum which acknowledges the demands of the National Curriculum without being bound by it.
-In addition to reading and writing, pupils can expect drama lessons in the studio, library and grammar lessons and the opportunity to discuss and debate a range of topics and issues.
+In addition to reading and writing, pupils can expect library and grammar lessons and the opportunity to discuss and debate a range of topics and issues.
 Fourth and Fifth Year pupils sit IGCSE (Edexcel) examinations in both English Language and English Literature.
 At A level the Department offers English Literature (OCR) and English Language (AQA).

 Children have high expectations in English and the department has high expectations of pupils.
 Whilst we address traditional texts and topics, showing always a concern for accurate writing and reading, we also embrace contemporary texts and creative and interactive approaches to stimulate, stretch and challenge our pupils.
 We encourage individuality in the teacher, as we encourage the individual voice of each pupil in critical and imaginative activity.

-A significant number of students choose to study English Literature, Media Studies or Drama at university and go on to take up an increasingly diverse range of careers.
+A significant number of students choose to study English Literature, English Language, Journalism, Creative Writing, Editing or Media Studies at university and go on to take up an increasingly diverse range of careers.
 Former Bablake pupils have made a name for themselves in the world of journalism and the media, in the theatre and as writers.